zip package:rio

 [5,7,9]

-The zipWith3 function takes a function which combines three elements, as well as three lists and returns a list of their point-wise combination, analogous to zipWith.
+The zipWith3 function takes a function which combines three elements, as well as three lists and returns a list of the function applied to corresponding elements, analogous to zipWith.
 It is capable of list fusion, but it is restricted to its first list argument and its resulting list.

 The zipWith4 function takes a function which combines four elements, as well as four lists and returns a list of their point-wise combination, analogous to zipWith.
 It is capable of list fusion, but it is restricted to its first list argument and its resulting list.